Silverstripe CMS: Widgets

-Silverstripe CMS Widgets are small pieces of functionality that can be drag-and-dropped into Silverstripe CMS modules (notably the blog module).
-Examples of widgets include: tag clouds, Flickr photos, or word of the day.
-Widgets are a relatively less-used aspect of the platform.
-As of August 2012, there are 96 widgets.
+Silverstripe supported another form of extending the site through Widgets.
+These were small pieces of functionality that were drag-and-dropped into Silverstripe CMS modules (notably, the blog module).
+Examples of widgets included tag clouds, Flickr photos, or "word of the day".
+Widgets were a relatively less-used aspect of the platform and, although still supported by the CMS, saw commercial support withdrawn alongside the release of v5.0.
+With CMS v6.0, all widget-related code was officially removed, rendering widgets unusable.